owengretzinger/personal-website/personal-website/public/articles/displayed_articles/html-resume.md

 }
 ```

 The outer div is the background, and just adds some padding around the edges.
 The middle div is our actual page.
-I added some styles so that on big screens the page has an 8.5/11 aspect ratio which closely resembles how the page looks when it's printed, but on smaller screens the page is as long as it needs to be to fit all the content.
+I added some styles so that on big screens the page has an 8.5/11 aspect ratio which closely resembles how the page looks when it's actually printed, but on smaller screens the page is as long as it needs to be to fit all the content.

 I also added rounding to the edges, a shadow, etc., but then removed those styles for printing.